Yokohama Hakkeijima Sea Paradise: Umi Farm

-In film

-Yokohama Hakkeijima Sea Paradise is seen destroyed by Godzilla in the Kaiju film, Godzilla Against Mechagodzilla.
-Visitors were able to escape safely before its destruction.
+The Umi Farm opened on March 8, 2013, and is an aquarium where guests can learn about the sea by observing fish and seaweed.
+There are two areas, Food Education Zone and Ocean Lab.

 Research and conservation

-In the past, the aquarium has also brought in Shortfin mako sharks, Goblin sharks, and Smalltooth sand tigers.
+In the past, the aquarium has housed shortfin mako sharks, goblin sharks, and smalltooth sand tigers.

-The aquarium is working on breeding difficult to keep sharks and rays and is studying Lamnidae.
-The aquarium is working with Marine World Uminonakamichi, Aqua World, Noboribetsu Marine Park Nixe, Marine Science Center, Social Education Center, Tokai University, and the endangered In 2015, we established the sand tiger Breeding Council, which aims to share information on the artificial birth and active breeding of the endangered sand tiger species.
+The aquarium is working on breeding sharks and rays that are difficult to keep in captivity, working with Marine World Uminonakamichi, Aqua World, Noboribetsu Marine Park Nixe, Marine Science Center, Social Education Center, and Tokai University.
+In 2015, the aquarium established the Sand tiger shark Breeding Council, which aims to share information on the artificial birth and active breeding of the species.

-In 2016, the fertilized eggs of Frill sharks were displayed.
+In 2016, the fertilized eggs of frill sharks were displayed.

 The aquarium introduced the JELLYFISHBOT, a garbage collection drone, in 2021.

-In 2022, the aquarium opened the "Mijikana Marine Life Institute" in collaboration with the Tokyo University under the concept of "Let's have fun learning about the SDGs.
+In 2022, the aquarium opened the Mijikana Marine Life Institute, in collaboration with the Tokyo University.

-Controversies

-About 90 animals died while rare deep-sea creatures were being transferred from an outside laboratory to Yokohama Hakkeijima Sea Paradise.
-The cause of the death seems to be that the water temperature rose due to a mechanical failure, but it received a lot of criticism from animal rights groups.